cutlersr/iggypop/README.md

                 --yml "yaml/domesticate_two_step_cds.yml"
 ```

 Note: The two-step assembly YAMLs add BbsI sites (instead of BsmBI) to the oligo ends for assembly of the PCR products amplified from pools.
-If you use this protocol to generate oligos for smaller sequences that can be assembled  in a single step, they require assembly by BbsI.

 #### Combining oligo pools from different runs